Variational Neural Stochastic Differential Equations with Change Points: Proposed Methodology

 \subsection{Theoretical Insights}

 In this section, we provide some theoretical insights of our proposed work.
 Mainly, we show that under certain assumptions, the training algorithm converges to a stationary point w.r.t. the ELBO.
-We also show that our detection scheme, under certain assumptions, also achieves optimal error probability, further justifying it as a method for estimating the change point in our algorithm.
+We also show that our detection scheme, under certain assumptions, also achieves optimal error probability, further justifying it as a method for estimating the change point in our algorithm. {We note that all theoretical results presented in this work consider the ELBO defined in \eqref{eq: vnsde_elbo_exact} without the predictive expected log-likelihood regularizer term.
+A theoretical analysis of this regularizer is left for future work. }